How To Create To-Do Lists In WordPress

 This lets you add categories that can help organize your lists (see ‘Plugin Usage’ section further below for more details) …

-Categories set to ‘private’ will not be visible when using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories will not be visible when using the sidebar widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-- Group – Selecting this option lets all users share one to-do list.
+- Group – Choose this option if you want all users to share the same to-do list.

-- Master – Select this option to have a master list for all users, where users have their own individual completion of items.
-If using the ‘Master’ list view, make sure to adjust the User Permissions appropriately in the ‘User Permissions’ tab (see further below).
+- Master – Use this option to have a master list for all users, where users have their own individual completion of items.
+If you select the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).

 Sort Order

-If you select ID, Alphabetical, or Category options, items will be first sorted by priority.
+If you select Alphabetical, ID or Category, ID, Category or Alphabetical options, items will be first sorted by priority.

 Show Added By

-Enabling this option lets you display which of your users has added an item to the to-do list.
+If enabled, you can display which users have added an item to the to-do list.

 Show Date Completed